-Approximately one third of these compounds are polyphenols, the most important molecules in determining nutritional value and health benefits of the beverage.
+More than 4000 different molecules have been found in the beverage, of which about one third of these are polyphenols, the most important phytochemicals in determining the nutritional values and health benefits of the tea.

 - alkaloids, such as caffeine, theophylline and theobromine;

-- amino acids, and among them, theanine (r-glutamylethylamide), that is also a brain neurotransmitter and one of the most important amino acids in green tea;
+- amino acids, and among them, theanine or R-glutamylethylamide, that is also a brain neurotransmitter and one of the most important amino acids in green tea;

-- volatile organic molecules, that is, compounds that easily produce vapors and contribute to the odor of the beverage;
+- volatile organic molecules, that contribute to the aroma of the beverage;

 - fluoride, aluminum and trace elements.